What is metabolic acidosis?

 How is it treated?

-We all need bicarbonate (a form of carbon dioxide) in our blood.
+Bicarbonate: We all need bicarbonate (a form of carbon dioxide) in our blood.
 Low bicarbonate levels in the blood are a sign of metabolic acidosis.
-It is a base, the opposite of acid, and can balance acid.
+It is an alkali (also known as base), the opposite of acid, and can balance acid.
 It keeps our blood from becoming too acidic.
 Healthy kidneys help keep your bicarbonate levels in balance.
 Low bicarbonate levels (less than 22 mmol/l) can also cause your kidney disease to get worse.
 A small group of studies have shown that treatment with sodium bicarbonate or sodium citrate pills can help keep kidney disease from getting worse.
 However, you should not take sodium bicarbonate or sodium citrate pills unless your healthcare provider recommends it.